 EDU 2150 / 4 credits

 A study of the philosophies, methods, and materials essential in facilitating artistic development in elementary and middle school students.
-This comprehensive approach to arts education includes art and music history, criticism, aesthetics, and active participation in art making and musical performance.
-Emphasis will be placed upon the integration of the arts into the curriculum.
-Fieldwork required.
+This comprehensive approach to arts education includes art, dance, drama, and music.
+Emphasis will be placed on the integration of the arts into the curriculum.
+Clinical work will be at a local elementary school.

 Prerequisite: EDU 1010